-VI.
-Plaintiff Fails to State Any Claim For Aiding and Abetting
+F. Plaintiff Cannot Prove Any Claim for Aiding and Abetting

 Plaintiff's claims against individual Defendants Joel Kaplan and Kevin Martin for aiding and abetting fails as a matter of law.
 Aiding and abetting is not an actionable theory of liability under D.C. law.
 See, e.g., Acosta Orellana v.
 CropLife Int'l, 711 F. Supp.
 2d 81, 107 (D.D.C.
 2010); Sundberg, 109 A.3d at 1129.
 Although courts have held open the possibility that aiding and abetting could be "at most a means of establishing vicarious liability" for an underlying tort if certain additional elements were met, Econ.
 Rsch.
 Servs., Inc. v.
 Resol.
 Econ., LLC, 208 F. Supp.
 3d 219, 236 (D.D.C.
 2016), this Court need not decide that issue here.
-For all the reasons discussed above, Plaintiff has not adequately alleged any underlying tort.
+For all the reasons discussed in this motion, Plaintiff has not adequately alleged, let alone established a likelihood of success in proving, any underlying tort.
 Moreover, Plaintiff's "threadbare recitals" of the legal elements required to establish vicarious liability under any aiding-and-abetting theory (¶¶ 166-167), "supported by mere conclusory statements," fails to adequately plead an aiding-or-abetting theory against either Mr. Kaplan or Mr. Martin.
 Econ.
 Rsch.
 Servs., Inc., 208 F. Supp.
 3d at 236 (quoting Ashcroft v.
-Iqbal, 556 U.S. 662, 663 (2009)).
+Iabal, 556 U.S. 662, 663 (2009)).